Assugeni/milestone-projectOne/README.md

 <h4>The initial stages</h4>

-- researched Puddle of Mudd social media, fan sites, and news articles to help me build a picture of the audience I was targeting, as well as help me create a "story" of what purpose her website would serve.
+- researched Puddle of Mudd social media, fan sites, and news articles to help me build a picture of the audience I was targeting, as well help me create a "story" of what purpose their website would serve.
 - mapped out what pages were needed.
 - sketched ideas for a "four pages" website.
 - draft up rough ideas of content that would appear and where.
 - settled on final design.

 After playing with different and potential ideas for the design, as well as taking into consideration the user experience of today's music fans, it was decided that the following would be implemented:

 <h4>Navigation</h4>

+The navigation style I chose to use was a fixed navigation, due to the one page layout design.
+The fixed navigation allows for a user friendly experience on this site, as there are 7 sections (pages).

 <h4>Music and Videos accessible via "External Media" Accounts</h4>

 I chose to use embedded music and videos via spotify and youtube, respectively, as these are two of the main places that i've